 • Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
-Hand-thread the bolt into the inlet port on the caliper.
-Torque the banjo bolt with a 14mm socket to 18-22 ft.-lbs.
+Hand-thread the banjo bolt into the inlet port on the caliper and route the line in apx OE direction.
+Snug bolt with a 14mm wrench (you will torque this bolt once the line is fully routed).